georgeerol/DeepLearningDroneSimulator/README.md

 ## Training, Predicting and Scoring ##
 With your training and validation data having been generated or downloaded from the above section of this repository, you are free to begin working with the neural net.

 **Note**: Training CNNs is a very compute-intensive process.
-If your system does not have a recent Nvidia graphics card, with [cuDNN](https://developer.nvidia.com/cudnn) and [CUDA](https://developer.nvidia.com/cuda) installed , you may need to perform the training step in the cloud.
-Instructions for using AWS to train your network in the cloud may be found [here](https://classroom.udacity.com/nanodegrees/nd209/parts/09664d24-bdec-4e64-897a-d0f55e177f09/modules/cac27683-d5f4-40b4-82ce-d708de8f5373/lessons/197a058e-44f6-47df-8229-0ce633e0a2d0/concepts/27c73209-5d7b-4284-8315-c0e07a7cd87f?contentVersion=1.0.0&contentLocale=en-us)
+If your system does not have a recent Nvidia graphics card, with [cuDNN](https://developer.nvidia.com/cudnn) and [CUDA](https://developer.nvidia.com/cuda) installed , you may need to perform the training step in a AWS cloud.

-### Training your Model ###
-**Prerequisites**
-- Training data is in `data` directory
-- Validation data is in the `data` directory
-- The folders `data/train/images/`, `data/train/masks/`, `data/validation/images/`, and `data/validation/masks/` should exist and contain the appropriate data

-To train complete the network definition in the `model_training.ipynb` notebook and then run the training cell with appropriate hyperparameters selected.

-After the training run has completed, your model will be stored in the `data/weights` directory as an [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file, and a configuration_weights file.
-As long as they are both in the same location, things should work.

-**Important Note** the *validation* directory is used to store data that will be used during training to produce the plots of the loss, and help determine when the network is overfitting your data.

-The **sample_evalution_data** directory contains data specifically designed to test the networks performance on the FollowME task.
-In sample_evaluation data are three directories each generated using a different sampling method.
-The structure of these directories is exactly the same as `validation`, and `train` datasets provided to you.
-For instance `patrol_with_targ` contains an `images` and `masks` subdirectory.
-If you would like to the evaluation code on your `validation` data a copy of the it should be moved into `sample_evaluation_data`, and then the appropriate arguments changed to the function calls in the `model_training.ipynb` notebook.

-The notebook has examples of how to evaulate your model once you finish training.
-Think about the sourcing methods, and how the information provided in the evaluation sections relates to the final score.
-Then try things out that seem like they may work.

 ## Scoring ##